-1. Renogy 72000mAh Laptop Power Bank with 12V Socket
+1. Renogy 72000mAh Power Bank

 The Renogy Laptop Power Bank is by a wide margin the highest capacity entry on this list.
 The combination of its high capacity and lighter style part even make it suitable for charging more powerful devices than just laptops.

 That said, laptops are where this power bank shines.
-The DC output port supports 2V/5A, 16.5V/4A, 20V/3.5A, 24V/2A devices, and has a modular tip with support for 19 different charging ports.
+The DC output port supports 2V/5A, 16.5V/4A, 20V/3.5A, and 24V/2A devices, and has a modular tip with support for 19 different charging ports.
 It also features pass-through charging, so if the power bank is plugged in, it will charge devices from that source first.

 The additional USB-A port and USB Type C port can be used simultaneously with the DC port, providing extra support for those with multi-device needs.
 And it has a LED power indicator, making it easy to track power consumption.